 The Law of Unconscious Growth—Good Soil

 “And the man said, “So is the kingdom of God, as if a man cast seed into the ground; And should sleep, and rise night and day, and the seed should spring and grow up, he knows not how,” Mark 4.26-27.

-Avoiding the stoney ground, Mt.
-13.5
+Avoiding the Stoney ground, Mt.
+13.5.

-The inward or hidden parts are really where unconscious growth begin.
-Relative to naming, sowing, praying or speaking the Word, it is wise to begin with yourself.
-Reflection is often required.
-With reflection a more mature prayer or sowing life will begin to develop.
+The inward or hidden parts are really where unconscious growth begins.
+Therefore, relative to naming, sowing, praying, or speaking the Word, it is wise to begin with yourself.
+For this, some reflection is required.
+From reflection, a more mature sowing life will begin to develop.
 Do not be afraid to look at or question yourself!

 Just as in the mystery of growth on earth, so Jesus reveals the mysteries of growth within the kingdom.
 “The sower sows the word,” Jesus tells us in Mark 4.14.
 Jesus speaks of spreading the word of the kingdom of God.
-Soon after in Mark 4.20: “But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirty fold, some sixty, and some a hundred.”
+Soon after in Mark 4.20: “But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.”
 The good ground is intended to describe yourself.
-The good seed, the good word, and your ability to accept the seed remains your opportunity to participate in the kingdom.
+The good seed, the good word, and your ability to accept the seed remain your opportunity to participate in the kingdom.

 Once the seed is sown the growth begins, whether or not you are conscious of it.
 It grows night and day.
 Since the kingdom of God is within you, this means the good seed you sow will always manifest within before it manifests without.
 You are the first signpost for what is coming.
-Essentially, sowing good seed is like an instruction manual.
+Essentially, sowing the good seed is like an instruction manual.
 You have to follow the directions.
-The study of the parables concerning the Sower, as well as the accompanying scriptures describing the kingdom are deeper than at first glance, and require some effort in gaining every nuance.
+The study of the parables concerning the Sower, as well as the accompanying scriptures describing the kingdom, are deeper than at first glance and require some effort in gaining every nuance.

 Heaven, the kingdom, is essentially brought down to earth by you naming the good word on that which you wish to achieve, consistently sowing and looking to the fields as if already white with harvest (Jn.
 4.35), and then receiving or reaping the harvest as it fully abounds.
 You are essentially naming your pathway after that which is righteous, a ‘kingdom pathway’ if you will.
 You give up that which is holding you back, and you pronounce to the good.
 God will honor your sowing.
 All becomes a part of the heavenly blessing, as you literally operate in and with kingdom power.